slatedocs/slate/source/index.md

 Field | Required | Description
 ------|----------|------------
-notifier | true | An object describing the notifier client library. notifier/name | true | The name of the notifier client submitting the request, e.g. "airbrake-js". notifier/version | true | The version number of the notifier client submitting the request, e.g. "1.2.3". notifier/url | true | A URL at which more information can be obtained concerning the notifier client. errors | true | An array of objects describing the error that occurred. errors/{i}/type | true | The class name or type of error that occurred. errors/{i}/message | false | A short message describing the error that occurred.
+errors | true | An array of objects describing the error that occurred. errors/{i}/type | true | The class name or type of error that occurred. errors/{i}/message | false | A short message describing the error that occurred.